orionnye/Vigore/README.md

 # Vigore
-A deck builder with only a single stat
+A deck builder with two stats